srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. Ensure that **Program.cs** is open in the code editor.

-1. At the top of the **ReadDeviceToCloudMessages** class, add the following coe to the list of global variables:
+1. Locate the `INSERT ServiceClient variable below here` comment.

+1. To add a global variable to hold the service client instance, enter the following code:

     ```csharp
-    private static ServiceClient s_serviceClient;
+    private static ServiceClient serviceClient;
     ```

-1. Scroll down to locate the **Main** method.
+1. Locate the `INSERT create service client instance below here` comment.

+1. To add the code that creates a service client instance and invokes the direct method, enter the following code:

+    ```csharp
+    // Create a ServiceClient to communicate with service-facing endpoint on your hub.
+    serviceClient = ServiceClient.CreateFromConnectionString(serviceConnectionString);
+    InvokeMethod().GetAwaiter().GetResult();
+    ```

+1. Locate the `INSERT InvokeMethod method below here` comment.

-1. On the blank code line below the **Main** method, add the following task:
+1. To add the code that invokes the direct method, enter the following code:

     ```csharp
     // Handle invoking a direct method.